websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 Since all supported applications behave in the same way, creating content in an Asset library is essentially the same as creating it in a Site.
 The only differences are its location and default theme settings.

-To create content, first go to the dashboard for the desired Asset Library, and then click on the *application* with which you want to create content.
+To create content, first go to the dashboard for the desired Asset Library, and then click on the *application* to create content for.
 From here, the content creation process is the same as with Site content.
 See [Content Authoring and Management](../../content_authoring_and_management.html) articles for more information about creating each type of content.

 ```note::
    Only active applications appear on a Library's dashboard.
 To activate or deactivate an application, see `Configuring Asset Libraries <./creating-and-managing-asset-libraries.md#configuring-asset-libraries>`_ for more information.